smaboshe/jombo/README.md

 ## Preamble

-`jombo` is a gem that packages the asset files used in Jombo from Twitter.
+`jombo` is a gem that packages the asset files used in Bootstrap from Twitter.

 Please note that this project tracks the 2.0 work-in-progress branch.
 This branch is very fluid at the moment so things will more than likely not work they way you expect.

 ## Back-story

-I'm a phenomenal fan of [Jombo](http://twitter.github.com/bootstrap/) from Twitter.
+I'm a phenomenal fan of [Bootstrap](http://twitter.github.com/bootstrap/) from Twitter.
 One might even say a cheerleader!
-Anyhow, I use [Rails](http://rubyonrails.org/) and wanted to experiment with the bleeding edge of Jombo as it was being developed.
+Anyhow, I use [Rails](http://rubyonrails.org/) and wanted to experiment with the bleeding edge of Bootstrap as it was being developed.
 Manually adding adding and updating the assets in one project was fine.
 Doing it for two or three projects over-and-over started to become cumbersome.

 I had never made a gem before.
 The shiny new Rails 3.1.x asset pipeline offered an interesting new piece of learning.
 So, here it is, my first Ruby gem in living history.